Crest/if_pair/NOTES.md

   - Route caching across the segment send loop (today each segment pays a full ip_output(); t_26 showed the outer path dominates).
 Small, self-contained, best effort-to-payoff.
+    [STRUCK 2026-08-28: the t_27 profile measures the route bucket at 0.4-0.6% in every cell - nothing to cache away.]
   - A gif-LOCAL encap-aware chop: build the outer header once, emit fully encapsulated segments from the KPI variant inside gif_transmit() - amortizes ECN/header/BPF per chain, but every segment still traverses ip_output(), so the gain is real but bounded.
 Moderate.
+    [Demoted 2026-08-28: t_27 puts encap proper at ~2.5% - the
+    bounded gain is bounded by 2.5%.]
   - The full vxlan analog (split at the last egress): blocked on walls 1 and 3.
+  [Post-t_27 reality: the only lever touching the measured ceiling is breaking the tunnel's serialization itself; see the t_27 block below.]

 Net: gif got chop-before-encap precisely because it needs nothing from the stack or hardware; vxlan's strategy is "let something downstream that understands the encapsulation split", and for IP-in-IP nothing downstream understands it - hardware does not parse it and the mbuf cannot describe it.

+gif under the profiler: the route-caching hypothesis is REFUTED (2026-08-28, tests/t_27_gif_profile.sh - t_26's tunnel topology under t_19's dtrace pipeline, {tso off,on} x {1,4,16}
+connections, samples/t27_gif_profile.txt).
+Correcting the gif-vs-vxlan block above, which ranked "route caching across the segment send loop" as the best effort-to-payoff step: the route bucket (fib/rib/nhop/rtalloc) measures 0.4-0.6% of non-idle samples in EVERY cell, both modes.
+Route caching would buy nothing measurable.
+The inference "outer path dominates, therefore the route lookup within it matters" attributed a real aggregate to the wrong component.

+What the profile actually shows (non-idle shares; the machine is 98.4% idle in all cells - one gif tunnel is a serialized two-to- three-thread pipeline on a 128-core box, so this is a LATENCY problem, not a capacity one; P=16 does not scale: 2.9 Gbit/s):

+  throughput      P=1: 3.17 -> 2.91   P=4: 2.99 -> 2.87
+  (off -> on)     P=16: 2.91 -> 2.83  Gbit/s (-3..-8%)

+  bucket (P=1)    off     on      the story locks           37.1    44.2    lock_delay+spinlock_exit UP
+  copy            17.8    10.8    copycommon (socket copyin/out)
+  proto           17.9    16.7    tcp_default_output 5.0 -> 3.9
+  cksum            4.4     5.4    in_cksumdata slightly up
+  gifenc           2.5     2.5    encap proper - flat, small
+  chop             0.0     0.4    the chopper is nearly free route            0.6     0.5    NOT the bottleneck

+TSO's promised saving IS visible: tcp_default_output's share drops ~30-40% in every pair (fewer, larger sends - the batching works) and tcp_tso_chop costs 0.1-0.4%, consistent with the 976 ns fbt figure.
+But the saving is more than repaid to the locks bucket, which rises in every pair (P=1: +7 points).
+Mechanism: the chop-encap-transmit loop emits a whole chain's segments in one tenure of the sender's critical path, so the packets arrive at the underlay in bursts and the pipeline's few threads spin on each other harder - batching bought throughput nothing because the tunnel was never syscall-bound, and it lengthened hold times on the serialized path.  gif's own encapsulation (gifenc) is a flat 2.5% - ALSO not the bottleneck, which retires the "encap cost dominates" wording from the t_26 block as imprecise: the tunnel's real ceiling is lock ping-pong between the few pipeline threads (28-44%) plus socket copies (11-30%), i.e. the serialization itself.

+Consequences: (a) route caching is struck as a gif optimization;
+(b) the attainable-ladder middle option (gif-local encap-aware chop) would attack the 2.5% gifenc bucket - also not worth it;
+(c) the only lever that touches the actual ceiling is breaking the serialization - multiple tunnels/flowids or moving segment emission out of the sender's lock tenure - which is redesign territory, not a series follow-up; (d) for the RFC the honest statement stands unchanged: gif TSO is correctness + adoption pattern, throughput-neutral-to-slightly-negative at the tunnel, and now we know precisely why.